 for registration and more info, please click here or email firstname.lastname@example.org for more info!

 LETS CREATE!
 Come move your soul and inspire your artistry with us!
-Make your images tell a story and create wonder with Master Child Photographers Brooke Logue & Tonya Poitevint, as they take you on a 2 day, 2 evening journey, that will change you forever!
+Learn how to communicate and connect with your subjects in a way you have never learned before, to make your images tell a story.
+We teach how connection with your subjects is 95% of your job and 5% is actually photographing them.
+You will learn how YOU as the photographer are responsible for the outcome of your images.
+You are the catalyst for the expressions and communication you capture..
+Create sense of wonder and capture innocence with Master Child Photographers Brooke Logue & Tonya Poitevint, as they take you on a 2 1/2 days, 2 evening journey, that will change you forever!
 Along with the “on location shooting”, Brooke and Tonya will be pulling back the curtain so that you can see their editing process from start to finish.
 You will be able to follow along with your own laptop or take notes.
 You will know the reason for each editing process and why it is important to the image.

-2 Styled shoots.
-One taught by Brooke, One taught by Tonya.
+3 Styled shoots.
+Two taught by Brooke, One taught by Tonya!

 Brooke’s shootout will be using professional child models, with professional hair and makeup, and some props.
 Get a sense of shooting high fashion child, while at the same time telling a story or selling clothing.

 Tonya’s shootout will be non-pro children, who are not used to being in front of the camera.
 She will teach how to get true emotion, innocence, and sense of wonder in your images.
 These kids WILL be styled clothing wise, but no hair or makeup will be involved in this shoot.
 This shoot is to teach you how to interact with your clients, and grab those WOW shots of kids being kids, and emotions being real.

 *Interacting & Connecting with your Subject while shooting them. (client or pro models)

 *Composition lecture with Steve- This will change the way you shoot forever!